dmccreary/personal-finance/docs/glossary.md

 The amount a policyholder must pay out-of-pocket before insurance coverage begins to pay for covered losses.

 **Example:** Through practical exercises, you'll determine appropriate deductible levels for various insurance policies by balancing premium savings against your emergency fund capacity.

+#### Disability Insurance

+Insurance that provides income replacement if the policyholder becomes unable to work due to illness or injury.

+**Example:** This course explains why disability insurance could be more important than life insurance for young professionals whose greatest asset is their future earning potential.

+#### Dispute Resolution

+Processes for addressing disagreements with creditors, financial institutions, or service providers to achieve fair outcomes.

+**Example:** You'll learn in this class how to use dispute resolution mechanisms to challenge credit report errors and billing mistakes.

+#### Down Payment

+An initial upfront payment made when purchasing a high-value item, typically a home or vehicle, with the remainder financed through a loan.

+**Example:** This course teaches you to save strategically for down payments that reduce loan amounts, lower interest costs, and may eliminate mortgage insurance requirements.

 #### Deflation